jesuswasrasta/KataSupermarket/README.md

 ## The kata

-In Jet Supermarket we have a checkout system that can do only one kind of offer, based on quantities of the same item (e.g. 1 apple for 50 cents, 3 apples for 1.30 dollars).
+In Jet Supermarket we have a checkout system that can do only one kind of offer, based on quantity of the same item (e.g., 1 apple for 50 cents, 3 apples for 1.30 dollars).
-At the moment items are priced individually in cents (e.g. 1 apple costs 50 cents), while some items are multi-priced: buy _x_ of them, and they’ll cost you _n_ cents.
+At the moment items are priced individually in cents (e.g., 1 apple costs 50 cents), while some items are multi-priced: buy _x_ of them, and they’ll cost you _n_ cents.

 The current prices are: